-- > Implementation of a reporting framework - The Company stipulates a framework for reporting necessary information to the Representative Executive Officers periodically or on an as-needed basis (reporting to meeting bodies such as Global EXCO and a flow of communication and information in emergency situations) in its internal policies, and operates the framework while continuously making improvements.
-In addition, there is a system in place for the Representative Executive Officers to report on matters at the Board of Directors' meeting, where necessary. - Implementation of systems against antisocial forces Under the Representative Executive Officer policy, the Company appoints the Chief Risk Officer as the person responsible, and assigns a manager at each office to promote internal systems, and also provides training to all employees every year. - Implementation of systems for the J-SOX Act compliance The Company develops and implements appropriate systems for the J-SOX Act compliance in accordance with the internal policies.
-In March 2022, the 2021 internal control system report was submitted to the head of the Kanto Local Finance Bureau.
+Implementation of a reporting framework

+The Company stipulates a framework for reporting necessary information to the Representative Executive Officers periodically or on an as-needed basis (reporting to meeting bodies such as Global EXCO and a flow of communication and information in emergency situations) in its internal policies, and operates the framework while continuously making improvements.
+In addition, there is a system in place for the Representative Executive Officers to report on matters at the Board of Directors' meeting, where necessary.

+- Implementation of systems against antisocial forces Under the Representative Executive Officer policy, the Company appoints the Chief Risk Officer as the person responsible, and assigns a manager at each office to promote internal systems, and also provides training to all employees every year. - Implementation of systems for the J-SOX Act compliance The Company develops and implements appropriate systems for the J-SOX Act compliance in accordance with the internal policies.
+In March 2023, the 2022 internal control system report was submitted to the head of the Kanto Local Finance Bureau.

-(5) In order to ensure proper execution of business operations at subsidiaries, policies are communicated across the Group; authorities are appropriately reallocated; a reporting framework for subsidiaries to report their execution of business to the Company is developed and implemented; and audits are conducted globally.
+(5) In order to ensure proper execution of business operations at subsidiaries, the Company shall communicate global policies and reallocate authorities appropriately, develop a system for reporting to the Company on the status of operations at subsidiaries, and conduct audits on a global basis.